 The challenge lies in the smart application of intelligent algorithms for OSS.
 Such algorithms should be capable or taking a holistic view of the network, understanding prevailing and historic status, assessing available resources and service demand, and ultimately recommending action based on these factors.
 This isn’t 100 per cent automation – intelligent algorithms still need to be activated – but once deployed such a solution will be capable of learning from network and service events.

-AI in the future OSS
+AI and machine learning in the future vision OSS

 The time, effort and costs involved in switching to OSS automation based on this model may seem overwhelming to an executive preparing a business case for transformation.
 Yet operators will see clear benefits.
 Decision-making will speed up exponentially, allowing operators to become proactive instead of reactive, and to eliminate many network issues automatically – before they become a potentially costly problem for customers.
 In addition, professionals in an operators’ IT department will spend far less time on troubleshooting and repetitive tasks and focus on strategic initiatives that can help the organization take full advantage of the opportunities offered by 5G and IoT technologies.